Yunus-S-Aytekin/Temperature-Change-in-Mugla/README.md

-# Temperature Changes in Mugla
+# Temperature Change in Mugla

 - I created this graph for Applied Plotting, Charting & Data Representation in Python course offered by Michigan on Coursera.